 The worst time to sell a car

+Now that you know the best time to sell a used car, you can tailor your listing to meet the preferences of specific buyers in your part of Australia to increase your chance of a successful sale.
 Learn more tips and insights via our blog, including how you can sell your car for cash with AutoFlip today.